betsyrosalen/datascienceNOTES/Data Science Math Notes.md

 - If k > 1, then the graph will be stretched
 - If 0 < k < 1, then the graph will be compressed
 - If k < 0, then there will be combination of a vertical stretch or compression with a vertical reflection

+### Combining Transformations
+When combining vertical transformations, it is very important to consider the order of the transformations.
+For example, vertically shifting by 3 and then vertically stretching by 2 does not create the same graph as vertically stretching by 2 and then vertically shifting by 3.
+The order follows nicely from order of operations.

+#### Combining Vertical Transformations
+When combining vertical transformations written in the form af(x) + k, first vertically stretch by a, then vertically shift by k.